TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 Listing Types:
 Check all that apply to this product.
 Your product may fit into more than one Listing Type.

-Subscription Options
+Subscription Options:
 Choose the type of billing scheme to use.
 (Such as Lifetime, Annual, Monthly, Free Trial + Monthly, etc)

 Upload Software Here:
-Skip this step temporarily because you first need to integrate the TAS subscription verification DLL into your custom software by following the directions below.
-This will be the final step before deployment.
+***Skip this step temporarily because you first need to integrate the TAS subscription verification DLL into your custom software by following the directions below.
+This will be the final step before deployment.*

 Post-Purchase Details